zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``profileId``

-       | string
+       .. type:: string
+          :required: true

      - The payment profile's unique identifier, for example ``pfl_3RkSN1zuPE``.
 This field is mandatory.

    * - | ``testmode``

-       | boolean
+       .. type:: boolean
+          :required: false

-     - Optional – Set this to ``true`` to make this payment a test payment.
+     - Set this to ``true`` to make this payment a test payment.

    * - | ``applicationFee``

-       | object
+       .. type:: object
+          :required: false

-     - Optional – Adding an Application Fee allows you to charge the merchant a small sum for the payment and transfer this to your own account.
+     - Adding an Application Fee allows you to charge the merchant a small sum for the payment and transfer this to your own account.
 Set the ``applicationFee`` parameter as a small object with it’s own amount and description.
 The application fee amount must be at least about €1.00 less than the payment's ``amount`` parameter.